-AN ACT CONCERNING ENHANCED PROTECTIONS AVAILABLE UNDER THE STATE'S ANTI-SLAPP STATUTE.
+AN ACT CONCERNING ENHANCED PROTECTIONS AVAILABLE UNDER THE STATE'S ANTI-SLAPP STATUTE

-SUMMARY

-This bill broadens the applicability of the state's law allowing a party in a civil action to file a special motion to dismiss a complaint, counterclaim, or cross claim that is based on certain free speech, petition, or association rights (known as the anti-SLAPP statute).
+SUMMARY: This act broadens the applicability of the state's law allowing a party in a civil action to file a special motion to dismiss a complaint, counterclaim, or cross claim that is based on certain free speech, petition, or association rights (known as the anti-SLAPP statute).

-The bill does this by expanding the "right to free speech" for purposes of the law to include written communication made without malice about (1) the alleged commission of a crime or (2) a discriminatory practice under the state's human rights and opportunities laws (CGS § 46a-51).
-Existing law, unchanged by the bill, exempts from the procedure things like government enforcement actions or certain claims for bodily injury or wrongful death.
+The act does this by expanding the "right to free speech" under the law to include written communication made without malice about (1) the alleged commission of a crime or (2) a discriminatory practice under the state's human rights and opportunities laws (CGS § 46a-51).
+Existing law, unchanged by the act, exempts from the procedure things like government enforcement actions or certain claims for bodily injury or wrongful death.